-Most birds will respond well to the addition of fresh leafy vegetables such as lettuce, mustard greens, chard and spinach into their food mix.
+Most birds will respond well to the addition of fresh leafy vegetables such as mustard greens, chard and spinach into their food mix.
 Colourful vegetables like peppers and carrots, as well as fruits like banana, apples and melon are also a great way to give your pet a tasty treat.
-Scrambled eggs and small amounts of meat like skinless chicken can give them the protein they need.
+Egg food can give them the protein they need.

 Remember that birds cannot digest lactose, so milk, cheese and other dairy products might give them an upset stomach.
 Other foods to avoid include avocados, which can be deadly toxic, onions and chocolate.
 Red meat and processed junk foods should not be fed to birds.